maniganda1952/Wedding-organizer/README.md

 This is a web based application developed for health related based website in india

-### This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.
+### This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime and Github.

 **Project Link** -https://mango-wave-0331c1b00.2.azurestaticapps.net/